joey-ma/calculator/README.md

 npm start
 ```

-Build the application for production, which can be worked on further as needed.
+Build application for production

 ```
 npm build
 ```

+# Notes

+Stumbled upon `math.js` (https://mathjs.org/) and would be super cool to implement for future iterations or other projects.

+Definitely more functions and features can be done to make this calculator even better!